roryeiffe/cobol-notes/week-4/day-1.md

 - -122 - column or expression in the select list is not valid
     - When using the GROUP BY clause, you must use a function
     - No other columns can be selected apart from the columns that are involved in the GROUP BY clause and the columns involved in the function
+- -305 - NULL VALUE NOT HANDLED, NO NULL INDICATOR